Download the fact sheet:

 A copy of the application must be provided to the employer and the proposed ballot agent (the party that will conduct the ballot – usually the Australian Electoral Commission) within 24 hours of the application.

-The Fair Work Commission will then consider the application.
-If it meets the requirements, the Fair Work Commission will issue a protected action ballot order.
+The FWC will then consider the application.
+If it meets the requirements, the FWC will issue a protected action ballot order.
 This is required to be given to the applicant, the employer and the ballot agent.

 Protected action ballots are secret ballots that give employees the chance to vote on whether or not they want to initiate protected industrial action.